tbarker/5X-Crypto-Security-Guide/README.md

 Try to be a bit careful about bringing all your signing wallets together in the same place.

 1. Buy new hardware wallets.
-2. If you are able, retrieve your backup steel plate from your Home safe.
+2. If you are able, retrieve your backup steel plate from your **Home Safe**.
 If not, contact one of your **Guardians**.
 3. Retrieve the steel plates from your **Safety Deposit Box**.
-4. If you took the steel plate from your **Home** safe.
+4. If you took the steel plate from your **Home Safe**.
 You can simply restore everything back to normal.
-5. If you used a **Guardian**'s backup steel plate, you should restore *that* wallet to the spare phone, and then treat your Day to Day as a Single Wallet Loss.
+5. If you used a **Guardian**'s backup steel plate, you should restore *that* wallet to the spare phone, and then treat your **Day to Day** as a **Single Wallet Loss**.
 6. If the lost hardware wallets are "secure", ex. the person with the PIN is not there, then you can stop here.
 7. If the lost hardware wallets are an unknown places, they'll each need to be treated as a **Single Wallet Loss**.
 Sorry :(
-8. Put all the **current** backup steel plates and hardware wallets back where they should be.
+8. Put all the *current* backup steel plates and hardware wallets back where they should be.

 ### Loss of Safety Deposit Box